 The FCO is aware that some British nationals have left Yemen independently by sea, air and land travelling to nearby countries, including Djibouti.
 Given the situation in southern Yemen, it appears there are currently limited opportunities for vessels to dock at the port of Aden to evacuate people.
 It’s more likely that ships may operate out of Hodeida, although the FCO has no further information at this time about future departures.
 The FCO is also unlikely to hear of departures in sufficient time to be able to disseminate the information appropriately.

 The FCO can’t offer you any advice on the safety of travelling to any potential evacuation point and you should therefore consider carefully whether you want to pursue any options that become available.
 You should use your own judgement to move towards an evacuation point only if and when you judge it is safe to do so.

 Limited arrangements are in place to facilitate onward travel from Djibouti, Khartoum and elsewhere in the region for British nationals arriving from Yemen.
 However, the UK government’s ability to help is limited and you’ll be expected to cover the cost of visas, accommodation, insurance and onward travel yourself.
 Any travel options you pursue are taken at your own risk.

 The situation in Yemen remains very tense and changeable.
 If you do choose to remain in Yemen you should minimise movement around the country and within cities and towns and follow other precautions in this travel advice.

 Since 25 March, Saudi Arabia has been leading coalition airstrikes in Yemen in response to a request for support from President Hadi.
 The situation remains very tense and changeable.
-Clashes have caused temporary suspension or closure of airports.
-Sana’a airport was targeted in airstrikes on 28 March.
+Clashes have caused temporary suspension or closure of airports throughout the country.
 Check with your airline or travel company before travelling to any airport in the country.